gep13/gep13/input/blog/introducing-cake.discord-addin.md

 Title: Introducing the Cake.Discord Addin
 Published: 28/10/2018
 Tags:
-- Cake
+- cake
-- Cake-Contrib
+- cake-contrib
-- Discord
+- discord
-- Addins
+- addins
-- Automation
+- automation
-- Build
+- build
 ---

 # What is it?